RockLib/RockLib.Messaging/docs/RabbitMQ.md

 // RabbitReceiver can also be instantiated directly:
 // IReceiver receiver = new RabbitReceiver("commands",
 //     new ConnectionFactory { HostName = "localhost" },
-//     queueName: "my_queue_name", exchange: "my_exchange",
+//     queue: "my_queue_name", exchange: "my_exchange",
 //     routingKeys: new[] { "my", "routing", "keys" },
 //     prefetchCount: 10, autoAck: false);